 It is important to note that each case is unique and different, therefore the dentist will advise you according to your situation.

 Retainers are very comfortable and most patients do not seem to have any problems with them.

 They simply provide the peace of mind that the aligned teeth will remain straight.

 - Removable Retainers.
 These can be removed from your mouth to eat and clean your teeth.
 They can also be made clear.

 - Fixed Retainers.
 These are bonded directly to the backs of your front teeth securing them in place.

-Following on from any type of orthodontic (teeth straightening) treatment on adults, the teeth need to be “fixed” in their new positions.
-This is done by wearing a Retainer.
+Following on from any type of orthodontic (teeth straightening) treatment especially on adults, the teeth need to be “fixed” in their new positions.

 Teeth can relapse to varying degrees, so some people may find their teeth take years to move out of place and others notice changes within the first year of treatment.

 It is important to note that adult teeth are much more likely to relapse as their mouths are not in the developmental stages as a growing child’s.

 Adult teeth have a tendency to go back to their original positions.
 This is because the bone, facial muscles like the cheek and tongue have all got used to a certain amount of space to occupy in the mouth.